appidea/react-native-hce/README.md

 yarn add react-native-hce
 ```

-Up to Your preferences and project configuration.
+...up to Your preferences and project configuration.

+Autolinking should tak care about the rest (the extension has been tested at least on the ``react-native@0.62.2``)

 ## Post-installation steps